-The most up-to-date research we have on the average cost of training per employee comes from a 2018 Training Industry Report, which tells us that the cost is variable based on the size of your organization.
+The most up-to-date research we have on the average cost of training per employee comes from a November/December 2020 Training Industry Report, which took into consideration the effects of the pandemic and showed an overall decrease in training expenditures.

-If that number seems high to you (and it certainly did to us) worry not.
-When you look at everything that goes into training, from the time investment, to the salary for training managers, that number begins to look more manageable.
+While the number may be a shock at first, when you look at everything that goes into training, from the time investment to the salary for training managers, that number begins to look more manageable.

 The challenge facing organizations is determining if that budget is a wise investment.

-To do that, we have to evaluate the real costs of not training employees and compare those costs to the return on investment we can extract from effective training.
+To do that, you have to evaluate the real costs of not training employees and compare those costs to the return on investment from effective training.

 Is the Cost of Training Employees Worth It?

-These fears are valid – it’s common for companies to spin their wheels trying to find the right training strategy, at the cost of results, and employee turnover is a consistent risk across all industries.
+It’s common for companies to spin their wheels trying to find the right training strategy, at the cost of their employees, and the burden of combatting high employee turnover is much higher.

 What then, would cause an organization to make such a seemingly risky investment?

-First, Gallup reports that 87% of millennials say professional development is important in a job.
-Since these professionals make up the largest single demographic in the workplace, the risk of not having development opportunities in your organization far outweighs other concerns.
+First, Gallup reports that 87% of millennials say professional development at work is important.
+Since millennials make up the largest single demographic in the workplace, the risk of not having development opportunities in your organization far outweighs other concerns.

-By offering training, you’re meeting the needs and wants of your employees, and when implemented correctly, you can reduce your turnover.
-Don’t just take our word for it – check out these BizLibrary clients who leveraged their training to reduce turnover, while simultaneously increasing revenue and lowering expenses:
+By offering training, you’re meeting the needs and wants of your employees and when implemented correctly, you can reduce your turnover.

 So how does an employee training program produce these bottom-line financial results?

-Employee training addresses the root issues of engagement and turnover in addition to providing support for sales, customer service, safety and compliance, and more.
+Employee training addresses the root issues of low employee engagement and high employee turnover in addition to providing support for sales, customer service, safety and compliance, and more.

 By making room in your budget for employee training costs, you’re not only getting vital information into the hands of your employees quickly and easily, but you’ll also empower them with soft skills training, which will develop them in their role and in future roles within your organization.

 Organizations shouldn’t look at training as simply another cost – it’s an investment.
-A good training investment will allow organizations to see increased revenue and reduced costs-to-operate.
+Investing in employee training and development will allow organizations increased revenue and reduced costs-to-operate.